Apelon-VA/va-isaac-docs/Known Issues.md

   - The shutdown sequence is also rather slow - leading to users killing the process - which - corrupts the DB per above.
   - The writes during shutdown make me wonder when things are actually written to disk.
 Editors don't can't work with a tool that could lose all of their work if something fails 4 hours into the day - and they can't run the shutdown sequence.
-- Some (we assume) duplicate relationships being returned at times (haven't investigated)

 ## Needed functionality